sashadt/docs/docs/troubleshooting.md

             private static final long serialVersionUID = 201411031405L;
         }

-    Let's say there is an Operator `CustomOperator` with an input port `input` that expects type SomeType.
-Following is how to use above defined custom stream codec
+    Suppose there is an Operator `CustomOperator` with an input port `input` that expects type SomeType.
+Following example shows how to use the above defined custom stream codec:

         CustomOperator op = dag.addOperator("CustomOperator", new CustomOperator());
         CustomSerializableStreamCodec<SomeType> codec = new CustomSerializableStreamCodec<SomeType>();
         dag.setInputPortAttribute(op.input, Context.PortContext.STREAM_CODEC, codec);

     This works only when the type is passed between different operators.
-If the type is part of the operator state, please use one of the above two ways.
+If the type is part of the operator state, use one of the above two ways.

 # Log analysis

 There are multiple ways to adjust logging levels.
-For details see [configuration guide](configuration.md#logging).
+For details see [configuration guide](configuration.md#application-logging).

-### How to check STRAM logs
+## How to check STRAM logs?

 You can get STRAM logs by retrieving YARN logs from command line, or by using dtManage web interface.

-In dtManage console, select first container from the Containers List in Physical application view.
+In dtManage console, select first container from the Containers List in the Physical application view.
 The first container is numbered 000001.
-Then click the logs dropdown and select the log you want to look at.
+Then click the logs dropdown and select the log you want to view.

 Alternatively, the following command can retrieve all application logs, where the first container includes the STRAM log.

     yarn logs -applicationId <applicationId>

-### How to check application logs
+## How to check application logs?

-On dt console, select a container from the Containers List widget (default location of this widget is in the “physical” dashboard).
-Then click the logs dropdown and select the log you want to look at.
+On the dtconsole, select a container from the Containers List widget (default location of this widget is in the **physical** dashboard).
+Then click the logs dropdown and select the log you want to view.

 ![console-log-viewing.gif](images/troubleshooting/image00.gif)

-### How to check killed operator’s state
+## How to check killed operator’s state?

-On dt console, click on “retrieve killed” button of container List.
-Containers List widget’s default location is on the “physical” dashboard.
-Then select the appropriate container of killed operator and check the state.
+On dtconsole, click the **retrieve killed** button of the container List.
+Containers List widget’s default location is on the **physical** dashboard.
+Then select the appropriate container of the killed operator and check the state.

 ![RetrieveKilled.gif](images/troubleshooting/image03.gif)

-### How to search for particular any application or container?
+## How to search for a specific application or container?

 In applications or containers table there is search text box.
-You can type in application name or container number to locate particular application or container.
+You can type in the application name or the container number to locate a specific application or container.

-### How do I search within logs?
+## How do I search within logs?

-Once you navigate to the logs page,
+1. Navigate to the logs page.

-1. Download log file to search using your preferred editor
+2. Download log file to search using your preferred editor.
-2. use “grep” option and provide the search range “within specified range” or “over entire log”
+3. use **grep** option and provide the search range **within specified range** or **over entire log**.

 # Launching Applications

-### Application goes from accepted state to Finished(FAILED) state
+## Application goes from accepted state to Finished(FAILED) state.

 Check if your application name conflicts with any of the already running applications in your cluster.
 Apex does not allow two applications with the same name to run simultaneously.
 Your STRAM logs will have following error:
-“Forced shutdown due to Application master failed due to application
+_Forced shutdown due to Application master failed due to application
 \<appId\> with duplicate application name \<appName\> by the same user
-\<user name\> is already started.”
+\<user name\> is already started._

-### ConstraintViolationException during application launch
+## ConstraintViolationException during application launch.

 Check if all @NotNull properties of application are set.
 Apex operator properties are meant to configure parameter to operators.
 Some of the properties are must have, marked as @NotNull, to use an operator.
 If you don’t set any of such @NotNull properties application launch will fail and stram will throw ConstraintViolationException.

 #  Events

-### How to check container failures
+## How to check container failures?

-In StramEvents list (default location of this widget is in the “logical” dashboard), look for event “StopContainer”.
-Click on “details” button in front of event to get details of container failure.
+In StramEvents list (default location of this widget is in the **logical** dashboard), look for event **StopContainer**.
+Click the **details** button corresponding to the event to get details of the container failure.

-### How to search within events
+## How to search within events?

 You can search events in specified time range.
-Select “range” mode in StramEvents widget.
+Select **range** mode in StramEvents widget.
 Then select from and to timestamp and hit the search button.

-### tail vs range mode
+## What is the difference between tail mode and range mode?

-tail mode allows you to see events as they come in while range mode allows you to search for events by time range.
+**tail** mode allows you to see events as they come in whereas **range** mode allows you to search for events by time range.

-### What is “following” button in events pane
+## What is “following” button in the events pane?

-When we enable “following” button the stram events list will automatically scroll to bottom when new events come in.
+When we enable **following**” button the stram events list, it will automatically scroll to the bottom whenever new events come in.

-### How do I get a heap dump when a container gets an OutOfMemoryError ?
+## How do I get a heap dump when a container gets an OutOfMemoryError?

 The JVM has a special option for triggering a heap dump when an Out Of Memory error occurs, as well an associated option for specifying the name of the file to contain the dump namely `-XX:+HeapDumpOnOutOfMemoryError` and `-XX:HeapDumpPath=/tmp/op.heapdump`.
 To add them to a specific operator, use this stanza in your configuration file with `<OPERATOR_NAME>` replaced by the actual name of an operator:

         <property>
           <name>dt.operator.<OPERATOR_NAME>.attr.JVM_OPTIONS</name>